FDIL501st/dotfiles/README.md

 fisher update
 ```
 This will install (and update) all plugins from the fish_plugins folder.
+No need to install fisher as the repo tracks the fisher files as well.
+This means that fisher comes "installed" with the repo.

 Go to the [Github fisher repo](https://github.com/jorgebucaran/fisher) for more details on fisher.